Blockstream/lwk/README.md

 Placeholder crate, currently unused.

-Once we will have support for multiple HWW vendors, we can make `jade` a dependency of this crate.
+Once we will have support for multiple HWW vendors, we can make `lwk_jade` a dependency of this crate.

 ### Common